Sagnac/streamsave/README.md

 ----

 The `force_title` option will set the title used for the filename.
+By default the script uses the `media-title`.

 This is specified without double quote marks in streamsave.conf, e.g. `force_title=Example Title`.